 While I can't say for sure whether it's had all of those effects on me, I can say it always helps to reduce my anxiety and make me feel more at ease.
 After even just a few days of taking ashwagandha, I feel calmer and more at peace.

 I've taken ashwagandha several times over the past decade or so.
 Whenever I've taken it, it's never for longer than 90 days at a time.
-There's nothing wrong with taking ashwagandha for longer periods of time, but I've never felt the need to take it longer than 90 days.
+Studies have shown that there's nothing wrong with taking ashwagandha for longer periods of time, but I've never felt the need to take it longer than 90 days.

 You can learn more about it here: The Many Benefits of Ashwagandha.